 In Nebraska she collaborated as a metadata archivist and researcher in the digital project Family Letters and she co-organized the monthly DH Dialogues with her peers in the Digital Humanities Student Association.
-Prior to her current position, she taught Spanish, Analysis of Communication, and Culture as a teaching assistant for the Depts. of Modern Languages and Literatures at UNL and UNK.
+Prior to her current position, she taught Spanish, Analysis of Communication, and Culture as a teaching assistant for the Dept. of Modern Languages and Literatures at UNL and a lecturer at UNK.

 She has a BA in English Philology (2011) from the University of Deusto-Bilbao (Spain), a MA in Hispanic Studies (2013) and a Certificate in Digital Humanities (2015) from the University of Nebraska-Lincoln (USA), and a Certificate on Professional Qualification on Digital Humanities (2015) from the National University of Distance Education (Spain).

 |Jun 12, 2019||Digitization training week at Museo de la Palabra y la Imagen|

 |May 7, 2018||Jennifer Isasi to join LLILAS Benson as CLIR Fellow|